A decade on, pre-crisis mortgages linger for big banks, homeowners

 JPMorgan Chase & Co still owns roughly $30.5 billion-worth of the $89 billion in bad loans took on from Washington Mutual in 2008.

-The pre-crisis loans do weigh somewhat, but the portfolios’ small size mitigates the overall earnings impact, said Keefe, Bruyette & Woods analyst Brian Kleinhanz.
+The pre-crisis loans do weigh somewhat, but the portfolios’ small size mitigates the overall earnings impact, said Keefe, Bruyette & Woods analyst Brian Kleinhanzl.

 “It’s a runoff portfolio so there is some drag to growth,” he said.